NEWSEUM in Washington DC – The Story Behind the Story

 When I visited the NEWSEUM, I have to admit that I cried several times.
 Not just the stories that were documented made me tear up, but also the stories about those stories.
 Understanding the way journalists work makes us better News consumers as well because we now also understand the story from the journalist’s perspective.
 We become better in judging the objectivity of a story, learn to question things we hear and read and become better informed about the things that are going on in your neighborhood, country and the world.
 While it was certainly an emotional visit, I learned so much and I highly recommend going to the NEWSEUM.
 This was my second visit there and I hope to go back in the future.

 Berlin Wall Exhibit

 I was born in Germany and grew up less than 45 miles from the border to East Germany.
 While the museum didn’t tell me anything that I did not know already, it still gave me goosebumps as I looked at the images of the people standing on the Wall in Berlin in November 1989, their lives changed forever.

 Pulitzer Price Photography Exhibit

-This exhibit doesn’t just show you the photos of all Pulitzer price winners, but also tells the story behind the image.
-It shows you how deceiving an image or a News clip can be, if you don’t know the story behind it.
+This exhibit doesn’t just show you the photos of all Pulitzer prize winners but also tells the story behind the image.
+It shows you how deceiving an image or a News clip can be if you don’t know the story behind it.

 The 9/11 exhibit is very touching and moving.
 They have a large piece of debris from the World Trade Center, showing the Front Pages of Newspapers from around the world the day after behind it.
 There are also videos and interviews about the Journalists that reported about the events that day from Manhattan.
 If you have small children, you might want to skip the videos, because it is rather graphic.